-In general, it is unsafe to drive a vehicle with a bad wheel speed sensor or ABS sensors.
-Typically, a car has four sensors and now you’re wondering, how to tell which ABS sensor is bad?
+Generally, driving a vehicle with a bad wheel speed sensor or ABS sensor is unsafe.
+Typically, a car has four ABS sensors, and now you’re wondering how to tell which ABS sensor is bad.

 These sensors are the main part of your car’s Anti-lock Brake System (ABS).
 They communicate with each other to decide if one of the wheels is skidding and needs extra brake power.

 But what happens when one ABS sensor is bad, and others are fine?
 In this article, we’ll teach you two easy DIY methods to find out which wheel ABS sensor is bad.

 How To Tell Which ABS Sensor Is Bad

 The easiest way to tell which ABS sensor is bad is using a car diagnostic scan tool.
 Just plug in the device, choose the car model and select diagnose ABS and it will show fault codes describing which speed sensor failed.

 Alternatively, you can also use a multimeter or a voltmeter, but you will need to locate your ABS sensor and disconnect its wires.

 Car Diagnostic Scan Tool